vimc/orderly-web/README.md

    - In `/config/default.properties` replace `orderly_root=demo/` with `orderly_root=git/`

 See [auth.md](/docs/auth.md) for further details about web authentication.
-See [auth.md](/docs/auth.md) for further details about web authentication.

 ### Generate test data.
 This is done automatically by `./dev/run-dependencies.sh` above.
 To generate a test